E-MobilityOpen StandardsE-Roaming

 eRoaming remote authorization with Hubject - header

-Let’s start with something not related to Hubject itself.
-What makes the easiest charge point operator API allowing to start a charging session with remote authorization?
-I would say three factors have to happen:
+But makes the easiest charge point operator API, allowing for starting a charging session with remote authorization?
+I would say there are three factors:

-• expose information about our charge point to let end-user to find them
+• Expose information about our charge points to let the EV driver find them

-• expose the possibility to start and stop charging
+• Allow the options: start and stop charging

-In order to let end-users find our charge points on Hubject’s map (or to find them on the maps of any EMP integrated with Hubject), we have to share both static and dynamic data of our charging network.
-Open Intercharge Protocol (OICP) has two operations supporting this process:
+In order to let end-users find our EV charging stations on Hubject's map (or on the maps of any eMobility service provider integrated with Hubject), you have to share both static and dynamic data of your charging network.
+Open Intercharge Protocol (OICP) supports this process with two operations:

 • eRoamingEvseData